Can I do a Castor Oil Pack without the pack / compress?

 It is well known that heavy metals impact our bodies in a variety of ways, inhibiting the immune system, therefore aiding and abetting to an unhealthy microbiome.
 They impact our hormonal system and detrimentally affect the nervous system.
 Glutathione is well known to be an antioxidant that in this day and age is in lower concentrations in our bodies because of the physiological demand due to industrialized pollution.

-5. Castor Oil reduces inflammation.
+5. Castor Oil may help balance inflammation

 Time to act.